thomaschan1337/jekyll-now/about.md

 permalink: /about/
 ---

-Hi and welcome!
+Hello and welcome!
 I'm currently a student of the BBA and BCS Double Degree program at Wilfrid Laurier University and the University of Waterloo.

 ### Contact me